laurii/fin-clarin-misc/raja-karjala/readme.txt

 # Get rid of lowest tier named "original" from TextGrid files: not needed

-# Convert TextGrid files from UTF-16 to UTF-8
+# Convert TextGrid files from UTF-16 to UTF-8:
 for f in */*/*.TextGrid; do iconv -f UTF-16 -t UTF-8 $f -o tmp && mv --force tmp $f; done

+# Change non-ascii characters in file names/paths to ascii, i.e. ÄÖäö -> AOao